fnando/kitabu/README.markdown

 Now it's time to write your book.
 All your book content will be placed on the text directory.
 Bookmaker requires you to separate your book into chapters.
-A chapter is nothing but a directory that holds lots of Markdown files.
+A chapter is nothing but a directory that holds lots of Markdown/Textile files.
 The book will be generated using every folder/file alphabetically.
 So be sure to use a sequential numbering as the name.
 Here's a sample:

 - text
 	- 01_Introduction